 However, on an ongoing basis, the card also offers a significant level of benefits.
-You’ll earn three points per dollar on online grocery purchases (excluding Target and Walmart), dining and streaming services, along with two points per dollar on all travel.
-A whopping five points per dollar can be earned on travel purchased through Chase, Lyft rides and Peloton purchases, and the card comes with a complimentary subscription to DashPass.
+You’ll earn a whopping five points per dollar can be earned on travel purchased through Chase, 3x on dining and 2x on all other travel purchases.

 Every year, you’ll also earn bonus points equivalent to 10% of what you’ve spent on the card for the year, meaning annual expenditures of $30,000 can net you an additional 3,000 points.
 Finally, you can earn a $50 statement credit annually to offset purchases made through Ultimate Rewards.